 If you don’t see a line touting how you can avoid paying interest, that’s a red flag.
 It could mean your credit card doesn’t offer a grace period.
 In that case, your purchases will begin accumulating interest on day one of each transaction, even if you pay off your balance in full by the due date.

 Be sure to read the terms carefully.
 For some cards, you may find that only select cardholders are given a grace period.

 Note: Only new purchases even get a grace period.
 Cash advances and balance transfers start accumulating interest as soon as they hit your account.

 During your credit card’s billing cycle, any purchases you make will be recorded on your credit card transaction history and added to your monthly statement balance.

 But as long as you’ve been paying off your statement balances in full each month, your card issuer won’t charge you interest for any new purchases during the window of time that the grace period is still active.

 So, for example, if you start a billing cycle with a $0 balance, you can buy an $800 couch and let it sit, without paying for it, until the balance for that cycle is due.

 The catch: Grace periods are only guaranteed to last as long as you continue paying your monthly balances in full.
 If you only pay part of a balance one month (for example, by paying just the minimum amount due), your lender may cancel your grace period and any new purchases you make after that will start to immediately accrue interest.

-Once you’ve lost your credit card grace period, you may need to wait a few cycles before it starts up again.
+Once you’ve lost your credit card grace period, you may need to wait for a few cycles before it starts up again.
 Check with your card issuer for more details.

-How long does a grace period last?
+How long does a credit card grace period last?